jeelabs/esp-link/README.md

 [esphttpd](http://www.esp8266.com/viewforum.php?f=34)
 with a simple web interface, many thanks to Jeroen Domburg for making it available!

-_WARNING: this project is still in development, don't expect it to work for you_

 Hardware info
 -------------
 This firmware is designed for esp8266 modules which have most ESP I/O pins available.